Form: A casual, open shrub.

 Toxic / Danger: No.

-Origin: Native to Sonoran and Chihuahuan deserts of Arizona and Mexico.
+Origin: Native to the Sonoran and Chihuahuan deserts of Arizona and Mexico.

 Cultivation and Uses